About Me

 Bio

-Dr. Xavier Harmony is a transport professional with specialist experience in public transport and rail.
-His expertise includes urban policy and politics, transit planning, and transport funding and finance.
-Dr. Harmony completed a PhD in transport planning at Virginia Tech and a masters in transport engineering at Penn State.
+Dr. Xavier Harmony is a transport researcher with expertise in urban policy and politics, transit planning, and transport funding and finance.
+Dr. Harmony completed a PhD focusing on transport policy and planning at Virginia Tech and a master's in transport engineering at Penn State.
 He also has bachelor degrees in Civil Engineering and Business Management from QUT.

 My Story